-This course is a review of basic arithmetic skills including whole numbers, fractions, decimals, percents, ratio and proportion.
-It is designed for students who need to develop the basic mathematics skills that are essential to success in more advanced college level work.
+This course is designed for students who need to develop or review the basic mathematics skills that are essential to success in college level work.
+Use of calculators will not be permitted in this course.
+Topics include whole numbers, fractions, decimals, percents, and integers.
 This course does not count toward graduation, does not earn college credit, and is not used in GPA calculations.